Welcome to the Nyack High School Global Learning Commons

 COSER is an acronym for COoperative SERvice and is a regional educational support program housed at a BOCES in New York State.
 This allows participating schools to purchase books with state funds.
 These books are housed at each library and are available to all schools through interlibrary loan.
 Books are strictly non-fiction and each school is assigned a range of Dewey Decimal numbers they can order books from.
 This avoids all schools purchasing the same items.

-If we don’t have a book here, we can get it from another library!
+If we don’t have a book here, we can try to get it from another library!
 Just ask the librarian!

 Cite Your Sources